aws-samples/aws-refactoring-to-serverless/implementation/extract-message-filter/README.md

 aws s3 cp <filename> s3://$BUCKET_REFACTORED/media/<filename>
 ```

-This time the media processor (/aws/lambda/MediaProcessorRefactored log group) lambda function is invoked along with the default processor lambda function:
+This time the media processor (/aws/lambda/MediaProcessorRefactored log group) lambda function is invoked along with the default processor lambda function, check the logs and you should see the following:

 ```json
 {